gray rectangle with angle

 1. Conditional

 If the FMCSA determines that a carrier has inadequate safety controls that could lead to further violations, they will be listed as conditional.
-This rating typically means a carrier is expected to resolve issues and can still operate in the meantime.
+This rating typically means a carrier is expected to resolve issues but can still operate in the meantime.

 1. Unsatisfactory